beccaelenzil/mastermind-backend/README.md

 This repo has the source code for the Mastermind API, created for the LinkedIn Reach Software Engineering Apprenticeship Application.
 The API is written in Python using the Flask framework.

+To play the game, go to https://beccaelenzil.github.io/mastermind-frontend/

-## Web App
+## Deployment

 The Mastermind API is deployed here: https://becca-mastermind.herokuapp.com/.

-The Mastermind Web Application that uses this API can be found here: https://beccaelenzil.github.io/mastermind-frontend/ ([repo](https://github.com/beccaelenzil/mastermind-frontend)).
+The Mastermind Web Application (the game!) that uses this API is deployed here: https://beccaelenzil.github.io/mastermind-frontend/
+- The repo for the front-end can be found here: https://github.com/beccaelenzil/mastermind-frontend.

 ## Running the Server Locally [source](https://github.com/AdaGold/retro-video-store/blob/master/ada-project-docs/setup.md)